marcusisnard/MarcusIsnard/README.md

 # Hello  🤝
 I am Marcus Isnard.
-I enjoy building mission-critical systems with an emphasis on simplicity and robustness.
-I am driven to solve problems using first principles.
-I have eight plus years of experience working in deep tech and a strong academic background in engineering.
-Previously, I wrote software for airplanes and spacecraft.
-Now, I work at the intersection of simulation and machine learning ☁️
+I enjoy building systems from the ground up—think infrastructure, APIs, and everything that ties them together in a robust, secure, and scalable way.
+I have worked in several mission-critical contexts, such as flight software and digital engineering. ☁️

 # Interests 🚀
-- Distributed Systems
-- Parallel Computing
 - Real-Time & Embedded Systems
+- Safety Critical Systems
 - Systems Engineering
+- Distributed Systems
+- High-Performance Computing
-- Cloud-Native
+- Cloud-Native Architecture
+- Building CLIs
 - All the Ops (Dev, Data, ML)